 The Newport Art Museum's MuSE (Museum Studies Experience) is a 'school-to-career' program, which introduces young people to contemporary art and provides an arts-based incubator for leadership, visual literacy, and life skill development.

 MuSE is an application based, 6- or 12-week museum career-development and training program for high school juniors and seniors, eligible to all RI high school students who demonstrate interest in pursuing an arts path in college and are interested in learning more about working in a Museum.

 The teens involved in our MuSE program are given an opportunity to make an important impact on the museum and its community and feel like 'museum insiders.'
 They'll learn valuable skills by engaging in collaborative, project-based activities, which culminate in visible results: public programs, events, or exhibitions.

-By becoming part of a network of peers, mentors, guest lecturers and museum professionals, teens are immersed in the Museum and come to understand the institution’s role as the premiere “Arts Campus” serving Newport County and the surrounding region.
-The approach of school-to-career mentorship promotes lifelong engagement with art and culture and develops and prepares participants to be the next generation of museum professionals, membership and audience.
+The approach of school-to-career mentorship promotes lifelong engagement with arts and culture and develops and prepares participants to be the next generation of museum professionals, members and audience.